wp-plugins/admin-menu-editor/readme.txt

 == Changelog ==

+= 0.2 =
+* Provisional WPMU support.
+* Missing and unused menu items now get different icons in the menu editor.
+* Fixed some visual glitches.
+* Items that are not present in the default menu will only be included in the generated menu if their "Custom" flag is set.
+Makes perfect sense, eh?
+The takeaway is that you should tick the "Custom" checkbox for the menus you have created manually if you want them to show up.
+* You no longer need to manually reload the page to see the changes you made to the menu.
+Just clicking "Save Changes" is enough.
+* Added tooltips to the small flag icons that indicate that a particular menu item is hidden, user-created or otherwise special.
+* Updated the readme.txt

 = 0.1.6 =
 * Fixed a conflict with All In One SEO Pack 1.6.10.
 It was caused by that plugin adding invisible sub-menus to a non-existent top-level menu.